 To address teacher quality and retention, St Joseph’s approached Palms for an English teacher to up-skill their staff and instil a sense of enthusiasm for teaching young people on the remote island.
 As both staff and students have learned English as a second language, the level of language ability is varied and teachers struggle to identify the level of comprehension among their students.

-Palms has recruited Patsy-Anne Wootton to work with staff at St Joseph’s to support the English language program through:
+In January 2020, Palms recruited Patsy-Anne Wootton to work with staff at St Joseph’s to support the English language program through:

 - Informal mentoring in effective lesson preparation and presentation,